Lynsoo/lyns-stockprediction/README.md

 ## Project Overview

-This project aims to create an app based on an LSTM model that predicts the stock prices for S&P 500 and European companies.
-We have 5 main parts of the project :
+This project aims to create an app based on an LSTM model,a type of recurrent neural network (RNN), which are well-suited for sequential data such as stock prices, that predicts the stock prices for S&P 500 and European companies.

+This repository contains code for:
-Historical data extraction from sources like Yahoo Finance and Wikipedia and preprocessing.
+- Downloading historical stock data from Yahoo Finance.
+- Preprocessing and normalizing the data.
-- Model definition and training
+- Building and training LSTM models to forecast stock prices.
-- Testing and validation
-- Forecasted data visualization
+- Visualizing the prediction results against actual prices.

+##  Features
+- Data Acquisition: Automatically fetches historical stock data using yfinance.
+- Data Preprocessing: Scales and formats data for time series modeling.
+- LSTM Model: Implements an LSTM neural network for regression on stock price sequences.
+- Prediction & Visualization: Generates future price predictions and plots them alongside actual data.
-- Deployment on StreamLit
+- Deployment for production on Streamlit

 ## Tech Stack